-As we wind down the year 2014, we must remember that we are very fortunate to have men and women who stand by waiting for the call to protect our freedom at any cost and at their own will.
-When military personnel are dispatched, they leave behind a sense of normalcy as well as a family.
-This year I encourage you to follow the steps below to show your support of our men, women and their families by participating in the Red Cross Holiday Mail for Heroes.
+As we wind down 2015, we must remember that we are very fortunate to have men and women who stand by waiting for the call to protect our freedom at any cost.
+When military personnel are dispatched, they leave behind a sense of normalcy, as well as a family.
+This year I encourage you to follow the steps below to show your support for our men, women and their families by participating in the Red Cross Holiday Mail for Heroes.

 Q: What is the Holiday for Heroes Program?

 A: The Red Cross Holiday for Heroes program enables Americans to “Give Something That Means Something” this holiday season.
 We are inviting the public to send cards of thanks, encouragement and holiday cheer to members of our US Armed Forces, veterans and military families many of whom will be far away from home this holiday season.

 Q: What is the address of the P.O.
 Box for the program?

 A: We no longer have a national P.O.
 Box for the program.
 Instead, Holiday Mail for Heroes is being conducted at the Red Cross office in your local community.
 Check with your local Red Cross office for times and locations for opportunities to get involved.